intellego-bi/odoo-12/README.md

     * Payroll for Chilean localization.
     * Analytic Account from Employee Contract
     * Working (shift) Schedule on Employee Contract (Work in progress)
+    * Icon to easily export any Odoo list to MS Excel

 ## Thanks to